JUST A FEW POEMS

 And leave me weeping upon the floor.

-The GistI am thirty three years old and have had works appear in Blue Nib, Festival Review, and Adelaide, among other journals.
-My forthcoming collection of poetry, "Another Missed Connection", published by Adelaide Books, is due for release in January, 2020.
-I live in Cambridge, Massachusetts.
+Daniel Senser has had works published in The Blue Nib, Festival Review, and Adelaide, among other journals.
+His forthcoming collection of poetry, “Another Missed Connection”, published by Adelaide Books, is due for release in January, 2020.
+He lives in Cambridge, Massachusetts.